micerny/abl-charger/README.md

 ## Software connection
 In example program `emh-functional-test.py` specify your USB device.
 It depends on your OS and type of USB dongle.

-I had to modify minimalmodbus library, because the header of response message (preambule) it's not ":" as usual, but ">".
+I had to modify minimalmodbus library (https://github.com/pyhys/minimalmodbus), because the header of response message (preambule) it's not ":" as usual, but ">".

 And keep in mind that first request on RS485 fails but it wakes up the instrument and next request will be successfull.